PublicDomainRelease/SEAWAT/readme.txt

 be run using a version of MODFLOW or SEAWAT that uses the same unformatted file structure.

-The structure of unformatted files used in SEAWAT-2000 is the same as that used in the previous versions of SEAWAT.
+The structure of unformatted files used in SEAWAT Version 4 is the same as that used in the previous versions of SEAWAT.
 The structure is specified using the FORM='BINARY' option with the file OPEN statement.
 Therefore it will be easier for others to use different compilers when compiling applications that use or generate unformatted files.

-The swt2k runfile in the exe subdirectory was compiled with the Compaq Visual FORTRAN compiler (Version 6.6B).
+The swt_v4 runfiles in the exe subdirectory was compiled with the Intel FORTRAN compiler (Version 10.1).
+The swt_v4x64.exe runfile was compiled for 64-bit Windows operating systems.
+This executable is optimized specifically for Intel processors and likely will not work with other processor types.

 F. TESTING